Ubuntu Member Email Perk Update

 To take advantage of this new perk, members will need to set up their ForwardMail account by following these steps:

-- Click Generate Password to create the password that you will use when configuring your SMTP services on your mail application of choice.
+1. If you plan on sending emails via your ubuntu.com address, under Quick Links select Generate Password to create a unique password.
+You will use this when configuring your SMTP services on your mail application of choice.

-- Once you have your SMTP password, you can click on the Setup Information link to learn how to setup ForwardMail on various desktop and mobile mail applications.
+1. Once you have your SMTP password, you can click on the Setup Instructions link to learn how to configure mail sending on various desktop and mobile mail applications.

 For current/former Canonical employees with legacy aliases